 The new standard applies to contracts with customers.
 It does not apply to insurance contracts, financial instruments or lease contracts, which fall in the scope of other IFRS.

-The Corporation intends to adopt IFRS 15 in its financial statements for the annual period beginning on January 1, 2017.
-The Corporation does not expect the standard to have a material impact on the financial statements.
+The Corporation intends to adopt IFRS 15 in its consolidated financial statements for the year beginning on January 1, 2018.
+The extent of the impact of adoption of the standard has not yet been determined.